eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

 License Manager
 ---------------
-The *License Manager* provides a network license support to allow the usage of the different Matlab features on the clusters (Apolo II and Cronos).
+The *License Manager* provides a network license support to allow the usage of the different MATLAB features on the clusters (Apolo II and Cronos).

-In this case we have two types of licenses, the first one is for the Matlab Distributed Computing Engine (MDCE) and the second one for Matlab client with all the :ref:`toolboxes available <matlab-r2018a-toolboxes>`.
+In this case we have two types of licenses, the first one is for the MATLAB Distributed Computing Engine (MDCE) and the second one for MATLAB client with all the :ref:`toolboxes available <matlab-r2018a-toolboxes>`.

-Next steps will describe the installation and configuration process for the MLM (Matlab License Manager based on FlexLM_ [1]_):
+Next steps will describe the installation and configuration process for the MLM (MATLAB License Manager based on FlexLM_ [1]_):

 .. _FlexLM: https://en.wikipedia.org/wiki/FlexNet_Publisher

 #.
-Get the online installer using your Matlab account.
+Get the online installer using your MATLAB account.

 #.
 Send the installation package to the License Manager server (VM).